netzro/netzro.github.io/content/blog/power-of-focus.md

-Title: The Power of Focus: A Reflection on H. Spencer Lewis's Wisdom
+title: The Power of Focus: A Reflection on H. Spencer Lewis's Wisdom
-Date: 2024-08-10
+date: 2024-08-10
-Tags: mysteries
+tags: mysteries
-Author: Tz
+author: Tz
-Summary: Reflecting on H. Spencer Lewis's insight into the transformative power of focused thought and its impact on creative and efficient thinking.
+summary: Reflecting on H. Spencer Lewis's insight into the transformative power of focused thought and its impact on creative and efficient thinking.

 In a world filled with distractions, the ability to concentrate the mind on a single point is a skill of immense power.
 As H. Spencer Lewis wisely observed: